 Assuming you aren’t a masochist, receiving a notification that you’re being sued for unpaid credit card debt will not make you happy.
 The good news is that you may still be able to settle your debt even at this point.
-The better news is that almost anyone having trouble with credit card debt should be able to take actions that will avoid such a lawsuit happening.
+The better news is that almost anyone having trouble with credit card debt should be able to take actions that will avoid having such a lawsuit happen.

 This article will describe what leads up to a lawsuit over credit card debt, what happens when such a lawsuit is filed, and what actions you can take at each stage to avoid suffering more than you have to.

 Get Personalized Rates